T-COL: Generating Counterfactual Explanations for General User Preferences on Variable Machine Learning Systems: Experiments

 \subsection{Baselines}

-Three open-source methods for generating CEs are available in \textbf{DiCE} \citep{mothilal2020explaining} and can provide CEs of high quality on the available evaluation metrics.
+Three open-source methods for generating CEs are available in \textbf{DiCE} \cite{mothilal2020explaining} and can provide CEs of high quality on the available evaluation metrics.
 As a result, \textbf{DiCE} has been used as a baseline for most related studies.
-We follow the path of these works, again using \textbf{DiCE} as the baseline method.
-Three methods are provided in DiCE to generate CEs, ``genetic'', ``random'' and ``kd-tree'', which we denote as ``DiCE-g'', ``DiCE-r'' and ``DiCE-k'', respectively.
+We follow the same approach, using \textbf{DiCE} as the baseline method.
+DiCE provides three methods to generate CEs, ``genetic'', ``random'' and ``kd-tree'', which we denote as ``DiCE-g'', ``DiCE-r'' and ``DiCE-k'', respectively.
+In addition, we compare the brute force method \cite{sokol2020fat-forensics} as a baseline method.

-In addition, we note that some researchers have used LLMs as counterfactual generation.
-As one of the current state-of-the-art in AI, we also consider LLMs as baselines.
-Specifically, we chose Ernie-4\footnote{https://https://yiyan.baidu.com/}, GPT-3.5\footnote{https://chat.opoenai.com}, GPT-4 \citep{achiam_gpt-4_2024}, GLM-4\footnote{https://chatglm.cn}, Gemini Pro \citep{anil_gemini_2023}, and QWen-max \citep{bai_qwen_2023} as baselines for comparison.
-These LLMs, especially the GPT-4, have topped many evaluation benchmarks and are very representative.